 A hearable is a wireless mini-computer that significantly improves a wearer’s ability to hear.
 Many hearables can monitor vital signs, track personal movements, and communicate with smart devices.
 Users particularly like the fact that they are largely invisible.
 They report increased feelings of well-being from their use.

-As can be seen, people with hearing impairments no longer need suffer in silence.
+As can be seen, using this new hearing technology, people with hearing impairments no longer need suffer in silence.

 At David York, we’re focused on improving the lives of your loved ones.
 For more information about the many ways we do this, contact us.
 We’ll work with you to provide individualized, compassionate care for your loved one.